jia1/jia1.github.io/content/posts/internship-thursdays.md

 1. Apply
  - Study about the company first.
  - Talk to them at career fairs or other outreach events.
- - Do not be afraid of failure.
+ - Don't be afraid of failure.

 Hope these answers will help someone somehow sometime somewhere!